tobiasgiessler/oca-preparation/README.md

 1. Like all methods in an interface, a static method is assumed to be public and will not compile if marked as private or protected.
 1. To reference the static method, a reference to the name of the interface must be used.

+## Exceptions
+If both the _catch_ and the _finally_ block throw an exception, the one from the _finally_ block gets thrown.

+When a method overrides a method in a superclass or interface, it is not allowed to add checked exceptions.
+It is allowed to declare fewer exceptions or declare a subclass of a declared exception.
+Methods declare exceptions with the keyword throws.

+### Common Runtime Exceptions
+All subclasses of java.lang.RuntimeException.
+I.e:

+- ArithmeticException
+- ArrayIndexOutOfBoundsException
+- ClassCastException
+- IllegalArgumentException
+- NullPointerException
+- NumberFormatException

+## Common Checked Exceptions
+Subclasses of java.lang.Exception, but not java.lang.RuntimeException.
+I.e:

+- IOException
+- FileNotFoundException

+## Common Errors
+Subclasses of java.lang.Error.
+I.e:

+- ExceptionInInitializerError
+- StackOverflowError
+- NoClassDefFoundError

 ## Issues
 __P.
 237__ "The default package private modifi er, which is the lack of any access modifi er, indicates the class can be accessed only by a subclass or class within the same package."